greggraf/ui-devtools/README.md

 - `vagrant destroy` - shutdown the VM and erase all installed software.

+## Git Commands

+- `git status` - show what branch you are on and what changes are tracked
+- `git commit -m "commit message" filename` - commit file changes to local staging
+- `git push origin dev` - push changes to dev branch from local staging to Stash remote repository
+- `git pull origin dev` - pull changes to dev branch from Stash remote repository into your local repository

+## NPM Commands

+- `npm install` - fetch and intall dependencies that are configured in package.json

 ## Port Forwarding

 - 3000 -> 8081 web server